Transverse Surgery on Knots in Contact 3-Manifolds: Tight Surgeries

-Let $K''$ be the $(2g-1,0)$ cable of $K'$ (with respect to the same framing), that is, subtract one meridian from the boundary of the rational Seifert surface $\Sigma$.
-To find a Seifert surface for $K''$, we start with a torus bounding a standard neighbourhood of $K'$.
-We take a meridional disc for $K'$ with boundary on the torus, and we think of the surface $\Sigma$ as also having boundary on the torus.
+Let $K'' \subset T$ be the $(2g-1,0)$ cable of $K'$ (with respect to the same framing), that is, a link of $2g-1$ copies of of the framing $\lambda$, which is homologically the same as the boundary of the rational Seifert surface $\Sigma$ minus a meridian.
+To find a Seifert surface for $K''$, we take a meridional disc for $K'$ with boundary on $T$, and we think of the surface $\Sigma$ as also having boundary on $T$.
 We create a new surface $\Sigma'$ by resolving all the intersections of the meridional disc and $\Sigma$ using negative bands.
 The number of bands corresponds to the absolute value of the intersection number of $[\bd \Sigma]$ with $[\bd\Sigma']$.
 Notice that since $\bd\Sigma' = (2g-1)[\lambda]$ (where $\lambda$ is isotopic to $K'$), the surface $\Sigma'$ has $2g-1$ boundary components.
 Since we are adding one $0$-handle (the compressing disc) and $2g-1$, $1$-handles (the bands), we see that Thus $\Sigma'$ is a genus $g$ surface with $2g-1$ boundary components.